Information Regarding Community Based Mental Health Services

 Play Therapy

 Play therapy is often used with younger children.
-Through play and conversation, children express thoughts, feelings, worries, and fears in developmentally appropriate ways.
-Therapists may observe play or actively engage with the child to better understand challenges, support emotional expression, and build coping skills.
-Play therapy is a gradual, strengths-based process that helps children learn new ways to manage emotions and experiences.
+Through play and conversation, children express thoughts and feelings in developmentally appropriate ways.
+Therapists observe and engage in play to build understanding, support emotional expression, and develop coping skills.

 Individual Counseling